 It happens every time.
 Someone who is new to the hobby asks me if they have everything they need to set up their first fish tank.
 The first thing every new aquarist does wrong is a strange mistake: They buy what they don't need.

-When building aquariums it's not uncommon for even experienced hobbyists to forget an item or two, so how can someone new to the scene buy extra equipment?
+When building aquariums it's not uncommon for even experienced hobbyists to forget an item or two, such as magnetic scrapers, so how can someone new to the scene buy extra equipment?
 Easy.
 They buy what they see in aquariums and not the hidden components that keep them ticking.
 Follow along our new aquarium equipment list and your first tank will be on it's path to success.
-When choosing the following necessary items, be sure to consider the cost of running an aquarium of different tank sizes so that you attain an aquarium you can afford with your budget.

 If you want to skip the read, all fish tanks need: